oVirt/ovirt-site/source/documentation/vmm-guide/chap-Administrative_Tasks.html.md

 * If the snapshot being deleted is contained in a QCOW2 (thin provisioned), non-base image hosted on internal storage, the successor volume is extended to the cumulative size of the successor volume and the volume containing the snapshot being deleted.

 The data from the two volumes is merged in the new or resized volume.
 The new or resized volume grows to accommodate the total size of the two merged images; the new volume size will be, at most, the sum of the two merged images.
 To delete a snapshot, you must have enough free space in the storage domain to temporarily accommodate both the original volume and the newly merged volume.
 Otherwise, snapshot deletion will fail and you will need to export and re-import the volume to remove snapshots.
-For detailed information on snapshot deletion for all disk formats, see [https://access.redhat.com/solutions/527613](https://access.redhat.com/solutions/527613).

 **Deleting a Snapshot**